pulseq-cest/BMsim_challenge/README.md

 More details about the pool model and preparation scheme can be found in the corresponding [README](/case_4/README.md)

 ## FAQ

+- Should I use the Trec delay from the Pulseq seq files between offsets?

+  **No.** For Bloch-McConnell simulations you must start each offset from fully relaxed magnetization (Zi = 1), either by setting `reset_init_mag: True` in the YAML or by using Trec > 10 * T1.
+The Trec entries in the reference seq files (typically 3.5 s) are not long enough for full recovery and are included only for compatibility with scanner sequence export.

 - How did you choose the value of the gyromagnetic ratio?